Fox-ML-infrastructure/Fox-v1-infra/docs/03_technical/implementation/ADDING_PROPRIETARY_MODELS.md

 This guide explains how to add proprietary or custom models to the TRAINING pipeline using the `BaseModelTrainer` class.

+> **Note:** This example uses the standard AGPL header.
+If you are implementing a truly proprietary model outside of the AGPL'd Fox-v1-infra codebase (e.g., in a private extension layer), you should use your own license header consistent with your organization's policies.

+## TL;DR

+To add a custom/proprietary model:

+1. Implement a trainer subclassing `BaseModelTrainer`.
+2. Register it in `TRAINING/model_fun/__init__.py` and the runner maps.
+3. Point your config's `model_family` to the new family name.

 ## Overview

 The TRAINING pipeline uses a factory pattern where all model trainers inherit from `BaseModelTrainer`.
 This provides: